Infinity Wars: Plot

 Loki arrives at a library in Omnipotence City, where he finds that none of its multiversal stories list him as being a hero.
 The timekeeper Flowa directs him to a book about the different universes, but finds pages are missing.
 Loki enlists Flowa's help to visit the God Quarry.
 Meanwhile, Adam Warlock senses the corruption of the Soul World and enlists Doctor Strange to help.
-Doctor Strange, who has the Time Stone, tries to get Adam Warlock to give up the Soul Stone.
-Before leaving, Adam Warlock warns Doctor Strange that Kang the Conqueror is not the only one looking for the Infinity Stones.
+Strange, who has the Time Stone, tries to get Adam to give up the Soul Stone.
+Before leaving, Adam warns Strange that Kang the Conqueror is not the only one looking for the Infinity Stones.
 On Chitauri Prime, Thanos prepares to rally the Chitauri to find all of the reformed Infinity Stones, but a shadowy figure appears behind Thanos and stabs him.
 Recognizing the identity of the female from her sword, Thanos defends himself before the figure proceeds to brutally behead him and destroy the Chitauri armada with poison gas.
 The figure destroys Thanos' gauntlet, claiming that her future is blank as the past is dead.

 Gamora approaches Star-Lord (who is in possession of the Power Stone), Rocket Raccoon, and Groot at Cebulski's bar at Knowhere, where Star-Lord tries to get Gamora to return to the Guardians of the Galaxy.
 Doctor Strange gathers the other wielders of the Infinity Stones (Star-Lord, Adam Warlock, Black Widow's clone, Captain Marvel, and Turk Barrett) in Central Park, where they discover that Thanos is dead.
 Loki and Flowa arrive at the God's Quarry where the Coven that guards it bursts into flames as they declare that the end of infinity is here.
 An alternate Loki emerges from a portal, wielding Mjolnir and the Infinity Stones.
 Before being drawn back to his reality and killed by a Souleater, the alternate tells Loki that he needs the Infinity Stones to breach the reality and defeat Devondra and Requiem.
 Turk discovers that Star-Lord's Power Stone is fake as his posse of villains start a fight.
 When Iron Man and Thor arrive to break up the fight, Iron Man is struck by purple lightning as the mysterious assailant that killed Thanos arrives demanding the Infinity Stones, identifying herself as Requiem.
 Rocket shoots off Requiem's mask, revealing her to be Gamora, who stole the Power Stone at Knowhere.
 When Star-Lord tries to reason with Gamora, Doctor Strange warns him that the Power Stone is in the hilt of her sword.
 Star-Lord refuses to kill her, and Gamora sorrowfully claims that nothing ever dies as she impales him with her sword.